anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 system numbers are transferred from one RIR to another.

-Within HTTP, URI query parameters are not explicitly preserved during a redirect (probably due to architecture considerations, see the section below).
+Within HTTP, URI query parameters are not explicitly preserved during a redirect (probably due to architecture considerations: see the section below).
 Specific to RDAP, [@!RFC7480] instructs RDAP servers to ignore unknown query parameters and instructs clients not to transform the URL of a redirect.

-Therefore, query parameters denoting RDAP extensions should not survive redirects in RDAP, and in many real-world examples they do not survie redirects.
+Therefore, query parameters denoting RDAP extensions should not survive redirects in RDAP, and in many real-world examples they do not survive redirects.
 This can be readily observed in currently deployed RDAP servers:

 ```